In December, I sat down with my journal and asked myself two questions: where am I now, and where do I want to be this same time next year?

 In this way, 2018 was a foundational year for my husband and I. We set the stage for what our lives will look like in the coming years and decades, and we are very happy with the path we’ve laid out for ourselves.
 But if it’s a path we’ve built, then 2019 is the year we set out on it.
 We’ve mapped the course, and now it’s time to pack our bags, put in the miles, and forge forward toward our destinies.

 Because we have much bigger four-year goals, and these are the steps we need to take to get there.
 I say four-year goals because we are now officially one year into our five-year goals.
 And we’re definitely on track to achieve them.
-Our dream is to pay off our house, then take off traveling, renting out the in-law unit in our backyard, and writing from wherever life takes us while supporting the causes and communities that are important to us.
+Our dream is to pay off our house, writing from wherever life takes us while supporting the causes and communities that are important to us.
 Here’s what we have to do this year to work towards that.

 Here are my major goals